yunarch/config-web/README.md

 > [!TIP]
 > For optimal results, we recommend setting the [categories](https://oxc.rs/docs/guide/usage/linter/config.html#enabling-groups-of-rules-categories) `correctness` and `perf` to `error` as shown above.
 However, feel free to enable any categories you prefer or need.

+> [!CAUTION]
+> Currently, `Oxlint` does not resolve configuration file paths automatically.
+To extend a config, you must explicitly provide the full path, like so:
+> `"extends": ["./node_modules/@yunarch/config-web/dist/linters/oxlint.config.json"]`

 ## 🔵 Typescript

 Create the `tsconfig.json` file with the following content: